Nico-Curti/pyhide/README.md

 **Does the obfuscated code requires some packages or external program to run?**

 > No, it is a pure python code... just a complicated one.

+## Limits and current issues

+* The function arg names are not correctly replaced, so if they are present the obfuscated code is incorrect
+* The obfuscated code is still quite readable...
+I need to better encode some parts

 ## Authors